gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 I think part of the reason we're in this situation is that the maintainers of the most common recommender systems for physical products (Amazon and others) benefit more from recommending a variety of things than they do from helping users find the best things.

-Of course, the "most-true" story is that while some companies thrive on great brand loyalty and customer trust, there's a whole ecosystem of retailers that succeed by selling high volume, low quality, cheap products that are marketed just well enough to get clicks and buys.
+Of course, the _most-true_ story is that while some companies thrive on great brand loyalty and customer trust, there's a whole ecosystem of retailers that succeed by selling high volume, low quality, cheap products that are marketed just well enough to get clicks and buys.

 I'm a realist enough to know that in the free market there will always be a diversity of business models and there will always be pressures toward low quality products.
 But I'm an idealist enough to believe there's a hypothetical system that gives consumers the power to distinguish high from low quality.

+Clearly Amazon reviews are an attempt at such a system, but obviously reviews can be gamed.
+You can buy fake reviews that artificially inflate a product's rating.
+And in the age of AI-generated text, it's extremely easy to generate realistic and diverse reviews (even images) at scale if you're willing to pay for it.

 What would it look like if Amazon's recommender system were more aligned with the goals of users?